Stony Brook University Visiting Scholar/Student Paperwork Guide

-First, your department/your host will send you a formal volunteer opportunity letter (Non-salaried appointment letter) attached with HRSF0055 Form and Volunteer Agreement, in which will specify the purpose and length of your visit.
+First, your department/your host will send you a formal volunteer opportunity letter (Non-salaried appointment letter) attached with HRSF0055 Demographic Data Form and Volunteer Agreement, in which will specify the purpose and length of your visit.

 You should sign the forms and return them to your department administrator, together with your personal information form.
-You can also download the HRSF0055-Demographic Data Form yourself.

 You don’t need to fill in the Volunteer ID number and Social Security Number or Campus ID as you don’t have one yet.
 And you can use your current address for the residential address, which you will update when you arrive at Stony Brook.